QUICK GUIDE: ARREST, JAIL, AND THE COURT PROCESS

 What happens if your case is going to trial?

-Before trial, you have a pretrial conference in which the State and your lawyer are trying to hash out all the details of what’s going to happen at trial, submit jury instructions and other preliminary matters.
+Before trial, you have a pretrial conference in which the State and your lawyer are trying to hash out all the details of what’s going to happen at trial.
+Any file pretrial motions will need to be heard, both sides will submit jury instructions, and the Court will take up other preliminary and logistical matters.
 Eventually you’ll have your actual day in court.
 Your trial in court is going to be either a jury trial or a bench trial.

-At a jury trial, part of the day is going to be going through “Voir Dire” and making sure that you get the right jury selected.
+At a jury trial, part of the first day will be the process of jury selection, also known as “Voir Dire.”
+This is where your attorney works to make sure you get the right jury selected.
 Following jury selection, the attorneys are going to do their opening statements.
-The State is always going to go first in presenting evidence during this time, your lawyer may want to cross-examine witnesses et cetra.
+Then both sides get to put on their "case in chief."
+The State is always going to go first in presenting evidence.
+But during their case in chief, your lawyer get the opportunity to cross-examine all of the State's witnesses.
 Once the State rests their case, your lawyer will present any evidence that helps your case.
-At the end of your lawyer presenting evidence, the lawyers will proceed to have closing arguments.
-At this point the the judge will read jury instructions to the jury and submit the case to the jury.
+At the close of all evidence, the lawyers will proceed to make closing arguments.
+At this point, in the case of a bench trial, a judge will render a verdict, guilty or not guilty.
+Sometimes, a judge may take some time (minutes or even days) to take the case under advisement, before coming back to render the verdict.

 What happens after trial?